 - gel food color, red and blue

-Add the sugar, meringue powder, corn syrup and almond extract into a large bowl.
+- Add the sugar, meringue powder, corn syrup, and almond extract into a large bowl.

-Slowly add warm water to the sugar mixture and blend on low speed until you've reached your desired consistency.
+- Slowly add warm water to the sugar mixture and blend on low speed until you've reached your desired consistency.
 Adding more water will make it thinner and less water will keep it thicker.

-Place the royal icing in an airtight container with a tight-fitting lid.
+- Place the royal icing in an airtight container with a tight-fitting lid.
 No need to refrigerate.

-Should you have any questions regarding this recipe, or anything else you've seen on my site, please don't hesitate to contact me directly, or leave me a comment in the comment section below.
-It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!
+Should you have any questions or comments regarding anything you've seen here on my blog, please don't hesitate to reach out to me.
+It is always my distinct pleasure to respond to you just as soon as I possibly can.

-Until we eat again, I hope you have a delicious day!
+Until we eat again, I hope you have a delicious day!!